ThamilezaiAnanthakumar/ThamilezaiAnanthakumar/README.md

 ![Biomedical AI Banner](https://your-image-url.com)

 ## 🧠 About Me
 I am an undergraduate student at the **University of Moratuwa, Sri Lanka**, specializing in **Biomedical Engineering** within the Department of Electronic and Telecommunication Engineering.
-I am passionate about integrating **electronics, AI, and healthcare** to drive innovation in medical diagnostics and wearable technologies.
+I am passionate about integrating **electronics, AI, and healthcare** to drive innovation in medical diagnostics and **wearable technologies**.

 ## 🌟 Interests
 🧠 **Neuroscience & Brain Stimulation** | 📡 **Signal & Image Processing**